 - Atypical Mole: Known medically as dysplastic nevi, atypical moles are usually larger than average (more than ¼ inch), and irregular in shape.
 They may contain uneven colors, or colors not typical of moles.
 Atypical moles tend to run in families, and they carry the greatest risk of developing into melanoma.

 - Acquired Mole: An acquired mole is one a person develops after birth.
 They are generally harmless, but people who acquire more than 50-100 moles are at greater risk for melanoma.

-If Dr. McConnell, Dr. Napier, Dr. Kennedy and Dr. Petree tests a tissue sample and finds it to be cancerous, the entire mole and part of the tissue surrounding the mole will need to be removed.
+If Dr. McConnell, Dr. Napier, Dr. Kennedy, Dr. Petree and Dr. Mizukawa tests a tissue sample and finds it to be cancerous, the entire mole and part of the tissue surrounding the mole will need to be removed.
 Or, if you would like a mole removed for cosmetic purposes, the same procedure will be performed.
 Mole removal surgery is very common and usually painless.
 There are two ways to remove moles, and both can be performed in office.

 One method for removing the mole is called “shave excision.”
 Drs.
-McConnell, Napier, Kennedy and Petree will numb the area around the mole, and use a small blade to cut around and beneath the mole, removing it.
+McConnell, Napier, Kennedy, Petree and Mizukawa will numb the area around the mole, and use a small blade to cut around and beneath the mole, removing it.
 This technique is generally used for smaller moles, and does not require stitches.

 The other method is called “excisional surgery.”
 Drs.
-McConnell, Napier, Kennedy and Petree will cut other mole and the surrounding area of skin with a scalpel.
+McConnell, Napier, Kennedy, Petree and Mizukawa will cut other mole and the surrounding area of skin with a scalpel.
 This technique is usually used to remove potentially cancerous moles, and does require stitches to close the skin.

 The best way to identify potential problems is to know the pattern and placement of your moles, and to examine them often.
 When monitoring your moles, remember the “ABCDE” method of self-examination.
 That is: